leaflabs/leaflabs-docs/source/hardware/maple-mini.rst

 ^^^^^^^^^^^^^

 The Maple Mini has three serial ports (also known as :ref:`USARTs
 <usart>`).
-They communicate using the pins summarized in the following
+They communicate using the pins given in the following
-table:
+table.

 .. csv-table::
    :header: Serial Port, TX, RX, CK, CTS, RTS